|

 c.
 He preached and lived the Bible in the truth that the Bible teaches.
 He did not water it down, nor spice it up.
 He preached and taught it as God gave it in purity.
 He did not present the Gospel as a competing as entertainment.

-Surveys show that as much as 85 percent of church membership growth is made up of people who church-hop.
+Surveys show that today as much as 85 percent of church membership growth is made up of people who church-hop.
+In other words people are going from church to church seeking better entertainment and a more pleasing presentation.
+The pulpit has become a stage.

 Other surveys show that there has been no real growth in church membership in recent years; increase in some denominations is simply offset by decrease in others.

 d.
-Paul did not play the "mutual admiration society" game.
+Paul did not play the "mutual admiration society" game nor did he seek to entertain and make the Gospel more attractive by adding the leaven of the world to it.
 He was humble and sincere and very open to those who knew him.

-THIS IS NOT SELF-PRAISE, BUT THE STATEMENT OF A BELIEF IN A DEVOTION TO DOING WHAT IS RIGHT AND MAKING AN ASSERTION OF HIS CONSCIOUS COMMITMENT TO INTEGRITY.
+THIS WAS NOT SELF-PRAISE, BUT THE STATEMENT OF A BELIEF IN A DEVOTION TO DOING WHAT IS RIGHT AND MAKING AN ASSERTION OF HIS CONSCIOUS COMMITMENT TO INTEGRITY.

 2. Satan's has blinded them that the wonderful and glorious Gospel, which is Christ Jesus should not be received by them.